-UDP - Datagrams sending and receiving
+UDP - Sending and receiving datagrams

-Because UDP is connectionless, once a local port number is assigned to the socket (bind), then UDP datagrams can be received and sent.
+Because UDP is connectionless, once a local port number is assigned to the socket (bind operation), then UDP datagrams can be received and sent.

 Sending and receiving operations are managed through queues (FIFO), this is especially meaningful when receiving datagrams.
-From the instant a local port number is assigned to the UDP socked, it starts receiving and queueing datagrams.
+From the instant a local port number is assigned to the UDP socked, received datagrams are queued.

-As such, when an application requests for a datagram receiving, in fact, is requesting for the socket input queue reading.
+As such, when an application requests for a datagram receiving, in fact, it's requesting a socket's queue reading.
 Although applications can overcome this behaviour, if the queue is empty, then the application will be blocked, wait until a datagram is received.

-UDP datagrams are sent by calling a method or system-call that requires a data block, the data block size and the destination address (destination IP node address + destination UDP port number).
+UDP datagrams are sent by calling a method or system-call that requires a data block, the data block size and the destination address (meaning the destination IP node address and the destination UDP port number).

-UDP datagrams are received by calling a method or system-call that returns a data block, the received data block size and the source address (source IP node address + source UDP port number).
-If the socket input queue is empty, the operation usually blocks the process or thread until a datagram is received.
+UDP datagrams are received by calling a method or system-call that returns a data block, the received data block size and the source address (the source IP node address and the source UDP port number).
+If the socket's input queue is empty, the operation usually blocks the process or thread until a datagram is received.